kubernetes-sigs/network-policy-api/site-src/npeps/npep-126-egress-traffic-control.md

   - Currently the behaviour for policies defined around traffic from cluster workloads (non-hostNetworked pods) towards hostNetworked pods in the cluster is undefined.
 See https://github.com/kubernetes-sigs/network-policy-api/issues/73.
-  - ANP currently supports only east-west traffic and this traffic flow cuts from overlay to underlay which makes this part of the egress (northbound) use case.
+  - KCNP currently supports only east-west traffic and this traffic flow cuts from overlay to underlay which makes this part of the egress (northbound) use case.
   - NOTE: Currently there are no user stories for `CNI pod to arbitrarily chosen hostNetworked pods`.
-    Let's provide a defined behaviour in ANP to explicitly achieve the use case in the future if we have user stories for this outside of the k8s-apiserver usecase which is already covered in the goals.
+    Let's provide a defined behaviour in KCNP to explicitly achieve the use case in the future if we have user stories for this outside of the k8s-apiserver usecase which is already covered in the goals.
     If that happens, this can be moved to goals.